Your business value

 Why does person E do that?

-Dunning-Kruger effect: person E may genuinely be unaware of their damage.
-The Dunning-Kruger effect is a cognitive bias where people with limited knowledge or expertise in a given domain tend to overestimate their own competence, while those with high expertise tend to underestimate their abilities relative to others.
+Dunning-Kruger effect: The Dunning-Kruger effect is a cognitive bias where people with limited knowledge or expertise in a given domain tend to overestimate their own competence, while those with high expertise tend to underestimate their abilities relative to others.
+Person E may genuinely be unaware of their damage.

 Measuring productivity is hard: There are biases at play but not everything is quantifiable to a neat diagram like the ones in this article.
+Plus, the more strategic a position, the longer time it takes to properly assess its impact.

 Perception: Incompetent managers don’t have a way to tell the difference between real work and fake work.
 These are the same leaders who confuse confidence for competence and eloquence for substance.